Gajol/ApplicationArchitecture/ARA/ARA-Checklist.md

 - Information about the versions, licensing status and patch status of these components.

 The USA has identified SBOM as a key factor in securing the software supply chain.
-The *[USA Cybersecurtiy & Infastructure Security Agency -CISA SBOM](https://www.cisa.gov/sbom)* states *SBOM has emerged as a key building block in software security and software supply chain risk management.*.
+The *[USA Cybersecurity & Infrastructure Security Agency -CISA SBOM](https://www.cisa.gov/sbom)* states *SBOM has emerged as a key building block in software security and software supply chain risk management.*.
 This is supported in the *[USA Executive Order to Improve the Nation's Cybersecurity](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/05/12/executive-order-on-improving-the-nations-cybersecurity/)*, section 4, *providing a purchaser a Software Bill of Materials (SBOM) for each product directly or by publishing it on a public website;*

 ## Creating Software
 - jFrog Artifactory, [*Best Practices for Software Bill of Materials*](https://jfrog.com/knowledge-base/best-practices-for-software-bill-of-materials-sbom-management/) include:
   - Use a consistent SBOM format
   - Automate SBOM creation; generate the SBOM as part of the CI/CD process.
-Cytographically sign the SBOM.
+Crytographically sign the SBOM.
   - Update your SBOM with each release
   - Include full metadata in your SBOM
   - Provide SBOMs for SaaS